 The Chairman engages with individual directors on the outcomes of the peer reviews to address the areas for development or those of concern.
-The Board effectiveness and performance evaluations will be conducted during 2021.
-The ARC effectiveness and performance evaluation will be conducted during 2020.
+A board self-assessment was conducted in October 2021.

 Risk Governance

 Expected Outcomes - (i) Effective control (primary), (ii) Good performance (primary)